50bit/Project-Maeve/README.md

 # Project-Maeve
-Project maeve is just a simple scheduling assistant linked with facebook messanger
+Scheduling assistant linked with facebook messanger  built with nodeJs ,expressJS and mongoDB